Submitting the Electronic Return to the IRS

 Submission of Paper Documents to the IRS

-IRS e-file returns must contain all the same information as returns filed completely on paper.
-EROs are responsible for ensuring that it submits to the IRS all paper documents required to complete the filing of returns.
-Attach all appropriate supporting documents that the IRS requires to the Form 8453 and send them to the IRS.
+IRS e‑file returns must contain all the same information as returns filed completely on paper.
+Forms that have an electronic format must be submitted in the electronic format unless IRS identifies an exception during the tax year.
+If a form/document can’t be submitted electronically, IRS can accept forms/documents in PDF format.
+Check the software package to see if this option is offered.
+EROs are responsible for ensuring that they submit to the IRS all paper documents required to complete the filing of returns.
+If the documents are not submitted electronically, they may be mailed to IRS.
+Attach all appropriate supporting documents that the IRS requires to the Form 8453, U.S. Individual income Tax Transmittal for an IRS e-file Return, and send them to the IRS.
 Refer to page 2 of Form 8453 for the current mailing address.
-Below is a list of these supporting documents (Exception: For MeF, refer to What Practitioners Need to Know About Modernized e-File (MeF)):
+Below is a list of these supporting documents:

-- Contributions of Motor Vehicles, Boats, and Airplanes">Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes (or equivalent contemporaneous written acknowledgement);
+- Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes (or equivalent contemporaneous written acknowledgement);

-- Power of Attorney and Declaration of Representative">Form 2848, Power of Attorney and Declaration of Representative (only for an electronic return signed by an agent);
+- Form 2848, Power of Attorney and Declaration of Representative (only for an electronic return signed by an agent);

-- Application for Change in Accounting Method">Form 3115, Application for Change in Accounting Method;
+- Form 3115, Application for Change in Accounting Method;

-- Historic Preservation Certification Application (Part 2 - Description of Rehabilitation)">Form 3468 - attach a copy of the first page of NPS Form 10-168a, Historic Preservation Certification Application (Part 2 - Description of Rehabilitation), with an indication that it was received by the Department of the Interior or the State Historic Preservation Officer, together with proof that the building is a certified historic structure (or that such status has been requested);
+- Form 3468 - attach a copy of the first page of NPS Form 10-168a, Historic Preservation Certification Application (Part 2 - Description of Rehabilitation), with an indication that it was received by the Department of the Interior or the State Historic Preservation Officer, together with proof that the building is a certified historic structure (or that such status has been requested);

 - Form 4136 - attach the Certificate for Biodiesel and, if applicable, Statement of Biodiesel Reseller or a certificate from the provider identifying the product as renewable diesel and, if applicable, a statement from the reseller;

-- Noncash Charitable Contributions">Form 8283, Noncash Charitable Contributions, Section A, (if any statement or qualified appraisal is required) or Section B, Donated Property, and any related attachments (including any qualified appraisal or partnership Form 8283);
+- Form 8283, Noncash Charitable Contributions, Section A, (if any statement or qualified appraisal is required) or Section B, Donated Property, and any related attachments (including any qualified appraisal or partnership Form 8283);

-- Release of Claim to Exemption for Child of Divorced or Separated Parents">Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents (or certain pages from a post-1984 decree or agreement, see instructions);
+- Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents (or certain pages from a post-1984 decree or agreement, see instructions);

-- Information Return of U.S. Persons With Respect to Foreign Disregarded Entities">Form 8858, Information Return of U.S. Persons With Respect to Foreign Disregarded Entities;
+- Form 8858, Information Return of U.S. Persons With Respect to Foreign Disregarded Entities;

 - Form 8864, Biodiesel and Renewable Diesel Fuels Credit - attach the Certificate for Biodiesel and, if applicable, Statement of Biodiesel Reseller or a certificate from the provider identifying the product as renewable diesel and, if applicable, a statement from the reseller;

-- Health Coverage Tax Credit">Form 8885, Health Coverage Tax Credit, and all required attachments;
+- Form 8885, Health Coverage Tax Credit, and all required attachments; and

 State income tax returns in the Federal/State Program often require that paper documents be prepared and forwarded to state tax administration agencies.
 Be sure to follow each state’s rules when state income tax returns are prepared.